aksommerville/ra3/etc/doc/http.md

 Any game in progress will be terminated first.
 A new `play` record will be added and returned.

 `/api/random` takes the same criteria parameters as `/api/query`, but instead of returning the results, it picks a game at random from within them and launches it.
 I expect to expose this behavior directly on frontends wherever the user can search.
 "Roll dice within this query".

 Or `/api/terminate` to stop whatever game is in progress and return to the menu.
 The menu itself does not terminate on this, though it technically could.

+## /api/shutdown

+Quit the server or power down the machine (whichever the backend is configured to do).
+An extra header is required, to illustrate the call's gravity: X-I-Know-What-Im-Doing: true

 ## /api/autoscreencap